-Peter, the organ accompanist (David Gerrard) and the organ soloist (Roger Williams) will then return – maybe more than once.
-He may also acknowledge individuals in the choir.
+Peter and soloists will then return – maybe more than once.
+He may also acknowledge individuals in the orchestra and choir.
 The choir at this point should stay sitting and applaud any return to the stage of soloists or nominated individuals as long as the audience are doing so.

 When Peter asks ask the choir to stand again

 We should stop clapping (as otherwise it appears that we are applauding themselves!) and smile at the audience.